hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 	// 	return a - b
 	// }(89, 20)

-// now we can use only the variable name(subtra), as arguments(89,20) are passed at the time of definition
+// now we can use only the variable name(subtra), as arguments(89,20)
+// are passed at the time of definition

 func main() {
 	fmt.Println("Factorial of 4", factorial(4)) //Factorial of 4 24
-    defer anotherFunc()                         //defer keword in GO makes a function execute at the end of the execution (or when hits return statement) of parent function from where it is called.
+	defer anotherFunc()                         //defer keword in GO makes a function
+	//execute at the end of the execution (or when hits return statement) of parent
+	// function from where it is called.

 	fmt.Println("HI I am MAIN and I execute first instead of defer function") fmt.Println("HI I am MAIN and I execute first instead of defer function")